MasoniteFramework/docs/service-container.md

     request.user()
 ```

 Masonite will know that you are trying to get the `Request` class and will actually retrieve that class from the container.
-Masonite will search the container for a `Request` class, retrieve it, and pass it into the controller method.
+Masonite will search the container for a `Request` class regardless of what the key is in the container, retrieve it, and inject it into the controller method.
+Effectively creating an IOC container with dependency injection.

 Pretty powerful stuff, eh?